-Frida Giannini’s unique talent and modern vision have fueled her rise as the leading creative force behind one of the world’s most celebrated fashion houses.
+Frida Giannini’s unique talent and distinctive contemporary vision, which combines the values of traditional artisanal skills with the very latest developments in fashion technology, have underpinned her rise as the creative force behind one of the world’s most celebrated fashion Houses.

-Born in Rome in 1972 to an architect father and art history professor mother, Giannini studied fashion design at Rome’s Fashion Academy before apprenticing in a small ready-to-wear house.
-In 1997, she went to Fendi where she worked as a ready-to-wear designer for three seasons before being named designer for Fendi leathergoods.
+Born in Rome in 1972 into a creative household – her father was an architect and her mother a professor of art history – Giannini studied fashion design at Rome’s Fashion Academy before apprenticing in a small ready-to-wear company.
+In 1997, she was hired by Fendi, where she worked as a ready-to-wear designer for three seasons before being named designer for Fendi leather goods.

-In September 2002 she joined Gucci as Handbag Design Director.
-Two years later she was appointed to a newly created post, Creative Director of Accessories, where she assumed unprecedented control of bags, shoes, luggage, small leathergoods, silks, fine jewelry, gifts, watches as well as eyewear.
+Two years later, she was appointed to a newly created post, Creative Director of Accessories, where she assumed unprecedented control of the design of bags, shoes, luggage, small leather goods, silks, fine jewellery, gifts, watches and eyewear.

-In 2005, she was named Creative Director of Gucci Women’s ready-to-wear, in addition to her responsibility for all accessories.
-In 2006, she took over menswear, thus rising to sole Creative Director of the label.
-Giannini accepted this significant responsibility with aplomb, quickly establishing her individual stamp on the house.
+Giannini accepted this significant responsibility with aplomb, quickly establishing her individual stamp on the House.
 Her design approach and focused management style are informed by sharp confidence and decisiveness, as well as her uniquely feminine and distinctly Italian point of view.

 The combination of her skills has proven to be a powerful asset for Gucci, as is witnessed by her consistent ability to design collections that not only influence global fashion trends, but also are highly successful at retail.